Peter Ellis (childcare worker): Interview process

 At least 118 children were interviewed as part of the second investigation into allegations of sexual abuse.
-Social Welfare psychologist, Sue Sidey, conducted most of the evidential child interviews used at the trial, although she had no formal qualifications in child psychology In December 1991, Sidey conducted a number of interviews with children which failed to turn up any statements consistent with abuse.
+Social Welfare psychologist, Sue Sidey, conducted most of the evidential child interviews used at the trial, although she had no formal qualifications in child psychology.
+In December 1991, Sidey conducted a number of interviews with children which failed to turn up any statements consistent with abuse.
 Nevertheless, that month, she made a statement that "Peter Ellis is not a suitable person for a child centre" – before any formal allegations of abuse came to light.

 However, as more parents became concerned, some children were subsequently interviewed up to six times and began making bizarre allegations.
 The children's stories "were hardly ever challenged, no matter how fanciful their answers.
 If the answers were inconsistent or incoherent, then they would be asked again in more elaborate form until an acceptable answer was elicited."
 Specific questions were employed to elicit allegations that children had apparently made to their parents, contrary to best practice guidelines.
 The interviewers generally did not check with the children to find out whether their parents had said things to them about Peter Ellis or about the creche to eliminate the possibility of parental contamination.
 One mother even admitted in court that she encouraged her son to come up with new information by cuddling him, praising him and "telling him how brave he was after he revealed more and more details of his abuse".

 Michael Lamb, a leading authority on the interviewing of child abuse victims, was asked to review the interviewing process the children endured.
 In addition to the problems caused by multiple interviews, he noted that there were substantial delays between the alleged events and the formal interviews which were conducted up to 18 months later.
 Lamb wrote that during this time, the children were exposed to conversations with their parents, social workers and other children and "were likely to have adopted recently acquired information about the events in question".

-Stephen J. Ceci, a psychologist at of Cornell University and an expert in children's suggestibility and children's courtroom testimony, also studied transcripts of many of the children's evidential interviews.
+Stephen J. Ceci, a psychologist at Cornell University and an expert in children's suggestibility and children's courtroom testimony, also studied transcripts of many of the children's evidential interviews.
 In July 1995 he said the interviews "were not conducted in accordance with currently understood interviewing principles."
 According to Ceci, it is impossible to distinguish between accurate and inaccurate allegations when children are suggestively and repeatedly interviewed over a long period.